Skip to content

 • Data destruction or cross-tenant operations

-• Production config without staged proof and approval
+• Production configuration without staged proof and named approval

 How enterprises can start safely

-Begin with read-only agents and validation fleets.
-Introduce remediation on non-production services with mandatory PR review.
-Expand policy only after evidence quality and approval latency meet your bar.
+Begin with read-only agents and validation fleets, where the only output is evidence.
+Introduce remediation on non-production services first, with mandatory PR review and no fast paths.
+Expand policy only after evidence quality and approval latency meet a bar you set deliberately.

 Final takeaway